RoliBoy/RoliBoy.github.io/writeups/defcamp2020-qr-mania.md

 order.txt
 ```

+`order.txt` now contains a list of filenames in the order in which the images should be decoded.

-### decode qr codes
+### decoding the qr codes

-convert the images to monochrome and decode them:
+using a python script, iterate over the filenames in the previously obtained order and convert the qr codes to monochrome so they can be decoded with `pyzbar`:

 ```python
 #!/usr/bin/env python
-from pyzbar.pyzbar import decode from PIL import Image
+from pyzbar.pyzbar import decode

+from PIL import Image

 with open("order.txt") as order: